-This medicine contains sorbitol (see section 2).
+This medicine contains sorbitol.
 Sorbitol is a source of fructose.
 Patients with hereditary fructose intolerance (HFI) must not be given this medicine unless strictly necessary.
+A detailed history with regard to HFI symptoms has to be taken of each patient prior to being given this medicinal product.